jadTahaGit/Monsters-Search/notes.md

 - Electron & React Desktop for Windows & MacOs & linux OS
 - ReactToBlast for Command
 - Idea of Cross Platforms took of with REACT

+# How to Be the Best Senior React Developer?

+- Decide on Components (how much do i want to break the component).
+- Decide the State and where it lives (Placing it in the right Component).
+- What changes when state changes What part of VirtuelDOM should rerender?